INSIDE: Roam the Gnome’s review of the BEST of the Rome tours for kids – the Gladiator Tour Rome at Gruppo Storico Romano.

 Ned was gifted his own Gladiator ornament to take home.

-Family Activities in Rome: Gladiator Training in Rome
+Two of the Best Family Activities in Rome

-If you are looking for things to do in Rome with kids over 5 years old, we highly recommend this tour.
+If you are looking for things to do in Rome with kids over 5 years old, we highly recommend this tour of Gladiator Training in Rome.

 From here, head straight to the Colosseum like we did.